 Bitcoin halving or “halvening” refers to the activity programmed in the protocol of decreasing future supply of new bitcoins every four years.
 Currently, an additional 3.65% to the current supply of new bitcoins are mined annually.
 We can call this phenomenon, which also occurs in all national currencies, monetary inflation, which is based purely on the amount of money supply.
 In the halving after about two weeks, the formation of new bitcoins is halved, after which new bitcoins added to the supply will be only 1.8%.
 Until again, after 4 years, the flow is halved again.
 Learn more about halving from our previous bitcoin halving introduction.

 Finally, the total supply of bitcoins has been limited to 21 million, after which no new ones will be released on the market.
 This new concept of “digital scarcity” will make bitcoin a rarer commodity than gold in the future.
 Gold has a long history as a store of value precisely because of its low stock to flow ratio.
 The average annual amount of new gold produced on the market has historically remained below 2%.

 If bitcoin inflation is going to be 1.8%, one might ask, what is the difference between this and current inflation of the euro, which is lower?
-In Finland, for example, current inflation is at the level of 0.6%.
+In Finland, for example, in 2020, the average inflation rate was 0.3 per cent

 In fact, this information is price inflation, which, in addition to the development of the value of a currency, takes into account a number of different factors, such as the development of prices of commodities, goods and services, and thus creates a meter for measuring the purchasing power of money as a whole.
 The different types of inflation are interpreted as follows: